-- Advocate for additional resources in Springfield and Washington D.C. that prioritize continued capital funding and ensure support for operating resources to address critical revenue losses due to COVID-19. - Make service investments and align budget and staff resources based on the priorities and strategy laid out in the Driving Innovation plan. - Implement Pace's transit asset management (TAM) plan and performance-based allocations of capital funding, in coordination with partner agencies. - Continue to maintain a budget that optimizes the resources available.
+- Advocate for additional resources in Springfield and Washington D.C. that prioritize continued capital funding and ensure support for operating resources to address critical revenue losses due to COVID-19. - Make service investments and align budget and staff resources based on the priorities and strategy laid out in the Driving Innovation plan, including battery electric bus (BEB) technology. - Implement Pace's transit asset management (TAM) plan and performance-based allocations of capital funding, in coordination with partner agencies. - Continue to maintain a budget that optimizes the resources available.